Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 About this section

-This section describes documentation source text writing and covers such topics as Markdown syntax, formatting examples and tricks.
-The templates and styling, as well as the documentation structuring, are discussed in the other sections.
+This section describes content writing and covers such topics as Markdown syntax, formatting, and tricks.
+Templates, styling, and writing project structure are discussed in the other sections.

-The complete Markdown guide is not provided here, so see the original syntax description for more details.
+A complete Markdown guide is not provided here, so see the official Markdown site for more details.

 Example source texts